mcclure/emily/doc/tutorial.md

     do: lime.describe

 This prints "`It is green`".
-What happens here is that `lime` does not have a `description` field, but it does have a `parent`, and the field named `parent` is special.
-When you check `lime.description`, if it does not find `.description`, it checks the parent, and returns it from there.
-Because `description` is not just a normal function but a method, when you call `banana.description` the interpreter knows to set `this` to be equal to `banana`, not `fruit`.
-(The `fruit` base prototype doesn't even have a color, so if you say `do: fruit.description`, you'll just get an error.) `fruit` here is just another object, but it's **acting like** a class.
+What happens here is that `lime` does not have a `describe` field, but it does have a `parent`, and the field named `parent` is special.
+When you check `lime.describe`, if it does not find `.describe`, it checks the parent, and returns it from there.
+Because `describe` is not just a normal function but a method, when you call `lime.describe` the interpreter knows to set `this` to be equal to `lime`, not `fruit`.
+(The `fruit` base prototype doesn't even have a color, so if you say `do: fruit.describe`, you'll just get an error.) `fruit` here is just another object, but it's **acting like** a class.

 If an object needs to send a message to its parent, it should use the special `super` variable to do that: